Shawnzxxu/Deepfake/Sentiment Analysis/readme.md

 To run the notebook successfully, you will need the following Python libraries installed in your environment:

 - pandas
+- gensim
+- matplotlib
+- nltk
+- textblob
+- vaderSentiment
+- wordcloud
+- Pillow
 - numpy
-- nltk
-- scikit-learn
-- matplotlib
-- seaborn
-- tensorflow or pytorch (depending on the model used)

 You can install these dependencies using pip:

-pip install pandas numpy nltk scikit-learn matplotlib seaborn tensorflow
+pip install pandas gensim matplotlib nltk textblob vaderSentiment wordcloud Pillow numpy

 3. **Run the cells**: